trailofbits/osquery-extensions/README.md

 ## Contributing

 Do you have an idea for an osquery extension?
 Please [file an issue](https://github.com/trailofbits/osquery-extensions/issues/new) for it.
-We welcome contributions of bug fixes, feature requests, and extensions.
+We welcome contributions of bug fixes, bug reports, feature requests, and new extensions.
 For more information on how you can contribute, see our [Contributing Guidelines](https://github.com/trailofbits/osquery-extensions/blob/master/CONTRIBUTING.md).

 ## Troubleshooting

 When troubleshooting, ensure you are running osqueryd/osqueryi with the `--verbose` flag.

-* If you encounter the following error, you need change the owner of efigy.ext to be root or run osquery with the `--allow_unsafe` flag: `watcher.cpp:535] [Ref #1382] Extension binary has unsafe permissions:1`
+* As mentioned, if you encounter the following error, you need change the owner of `trailofbits_osquery_extensions.ext` to be the root account, or else run osquery with the `--allow_unsafe` flag: `watcher.cpp:535] [Ref #1382] Extension binary has unsafe permissions:1`

 ## License